1979 United Kingdom general election: Labour

+Campaign themes

 The Labour campaign reiterated their support for the National Health Service and full employment and focused on the damage they believed the Conservatives would do to the country.
 In an early campaign broadcast, Callaghan asked: "The question you will have to consider is whether we risk tearing everything up by the roots."
 Towards the end of Labour's campaign, Callaghan claimed a Conservative government "would sit back and just allow firms to go bankrupt and jobs to be lost in the middle of a world recession" and that the Conservatives were "too big a gamble to take".

+Throughout the campaign, Labour placed particular emphasis on unemployment, presenting it as the central dividing line between the parties.
+Callaghan argued that government intervention and industrial assistance had protected or created up to 1.2 million jobs and warned that Conservative plans to reduce state support for industry would put those jobs at risk.
+Following the publication of improved employment figures in mid-April, Callaghan claimed that falling unemployment was evidence that Labour's economic strategy was working and contrasted Britain's performance with rising joblessness in parts of Europe.

+As opinion polls continued to show a Conservative lead, Labour intensified its warnings that Conservative tax cuts would lead to higher prices and renewed industrial conflict.
+Callaghan described the prospect of a Conservative government abandoning pay restraint as a “national catastrophe” that could result in wage settlements escalating to 20 or 25 per cent, undermining living standards.
+Labour also argued that Conservative policies would weaken regional development agencies and end support for struggling industries, turning parts of Britain into “deserts of unemployment”.

+Trade union involvement

+Trade unions played an unusually prominent role in the campaign.
+The Trade Union Committee for a Labour Victory coordinated activity in marginal constituencies, while major unions contributed substantial funds to Labour’s election effort and distributed special publications urging members to vote Labour.

+Manifesto

 The Labour Party manifesto, The Labour way is the better way, was issued on 6 April.
 Callaghan presented five priorities: